lsilva01/operating-bitcoin-core-test/managing-wallets.md

 The `wallet.dat` file is not encrypted by default and is, therefore, vulnerable if an attacker gains access to the device where the wallet or the backups are stored.

-One way to solve this problem is to encrypt the wallet.
+One way to mitigate this problem is to encrypt the wallet.
 However, this solution significantly increases the risk of losing coins due to forgotten passphrases.
 There is no way to recover a passphrase.
 This tradeoff should be well thought out by the user.

 After encrypting the wallet or changing the passphrase, a new backup needs to be created immediately.
 The reason is that the keypool is flushed and a new HD seed is generated after encryption.
 Any bitcoins received by the new seed cannot be recovered from the previous backups.